 The report is in two parts; the first focuses on public reporting and bystanders’ motivations or barriers for doing so.
 Part two examines how hostile actors perceive and experience security measures.
 It is important to understand protective security from both perspectives to understand its effectiveness.

-FEMA (2012).
-Improving the Public’s Awareness and Reporting of Suspicious Activity: Key Research Findings from Literature Review, Household Surveys, Focus Groups and Interviews, Federal Emergency Management Agency report P-903.
+- FEMA (2012).
+Improving the Public’s Awareness and Reporting of Suspicious Activity: Key Research Findings from Literature Review, Household Surveys, Focus Groups and Interviews, Federal Emergency Management Agency report P-903

 - Gallagher, M. (2010).
-An Analysis of the Public Reporting to Lothian and Borders Police on Perceived Terrorism-Related Matters after the Glasgow Airport Terrorist Attack in 2007, Journal of Terrorism Research, 1:1, 41–53.
+An Analysis of the Public Reporting to Lothian and Borders Police on Perceived Terrorism-Related Matters after the Glasgow Airport Terrorist Attack in 2007, Journal of Terrorism Research, 1:1, 41–53

-Gill, P., Marchment, Z., Corner, E. & Bouhana, N. (2020).
-Terrorist Decision Making in the Context of Risk, Attack Planning, and Attack Commission, Studies in Conflict & Terrorism, 43:2, 145–160.
+- Gill, P., Marchment, Z., Corner, E. & Bouhana, N. (2020).
+Terrorist Decision Making in the Context of Risk, Attack Planning, and Attack Commission, Studies in Conflict & Terrorism, 43:2, 145–160

-May, M., Shayter, A., Schmick, A., Barron, B., Doherty, M. and Johnson, M. (2018).
-Teaching preschool children to report suspicious packages to adults, Journal of Applied Behavior Analysis, 51, 571–589.
+- May, M., Shayter, A., Schmick, A., Barron, B., Doherty, M. and Johnson, M. (2018).
+Teaching preschool children to report suspicious packages to adults, Journal of Applied Behavior Analysis, 51, 571–589

-Pearce, J.M., Parker, D., Lindekilde, L., Bouhana, N. & Rogers, M.B.
+- Pearce, J.M., Parker, D., Lindekilde, L., Bouhana, N. & Rogers, M.B.
 (2019).
 Encouraging public reporting of suspicious behaviour on rail networks, Policing and Society, DOI: 10.1080/10439463.2019.1607340

-Shiwakoti, N., Wang, H., Jiang, H., & Wang, L. (2019).
-Examining passengers’ perceptions and awareness of emergency wayfinding and procedure in airports, Safety Science, 118, 805–813.
+- Shiwakoti, N., Wang, H., Jiang, H., & Wang, L. (2019).
+Examining passengers’ perceptions and awareness of emergency wayfinding and procedure in airports, Safety Science, 118, 805–813

-As part of CREST’s commitment to open access research this report is available under a Creative Commons BY-NC-SA 4.0 licence.
-For more details on how you can use our content see here.
+As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
+Please refer to our Copyright page for full details.